 - The student has gained admission by misrepresentation, falsification of documents or other

 - Failure to fulfil the normal admission or enrolment requirements;

 - Other reasons as deemed by the school’s management.

 All course fees should be paid in full at least 14 days prior to the student commencing their course.

-Atlas have partnered with Flywire to make international payments for agents safe and easy.
+Atlas have partnered with PaytoStudy to make international payments safe and easy.

-Agents from non-EEA students can pay through Flywire which allows agents to pay by bank transfer, credit/ debit card and also other payment methods used in their country.
+Clients from non-EEA students can pay through PaytoStudy which allows you to pay by bank transfer, credit/ debit card.

 For non-EEA students in Ireland on a student visa: